 The bliss of sleep is a luxury not all of us can obtain.
-Whilst insomnia, mental health issues and anxiety can all impact how easily we fall asleep, what we eat can have just as much of a say in how soundly we rest.
+Insomnia, mental health issues and anxiety can all impact how easily we fall asleep – but what we eat can have just as much effect.

-“This study emphasises the fact that diet and sleep are interwoven in the fabric of a healthy lifestyle,” said American Academy of Sleep Medicine President Dr. Nathaniel Watson, who was not involved in the study.
+“This study emphasises the fact that diet and sleep are interwoven in the fabric of a healthy lifestyle,” American Academy of Sleep Medicine President Dr. Nathaniel Watson says.
 “For optimal health it is important to make lifestyle choices that promote healthy sleep, such as eating a nutritious diet and exercising regularly.”

 The study found that when participants were given a meal put together by a nutritionist – lower in sugar and higher in protein, than their self-made meals, it promoted a much faster and significantly less disrupted road to sleep.

-So what can we eat to promote better sleep?
+What can you eat to promote better sleep?

 Tart cherries (not maraschino) are one of the few natural sources of melatonin, the hormone that helps your body sleep, and is responsible for regulating the body’s internal clock.
 Researchers believe that their potency is due to a combination of melatonin and anthocyanin, which assists the sleep-wake cycle.

 Not only does drinking hot beverages help lull us to sleep, but chamomile in particular contains the chemical glycine, which acts to assist in our body’s natural relaxation process – almost with a mild sedative effect.